 HOW DO I DONATE CONVALESCENT PLASMA?

-Potential CCP donors are asked to contact CBCO Executive Director Anthony Roberts at 417-227-5301 during office hours (Monday through Friday between 8:00 a.m. – 4:30 p.m.) to discuss being part of the CCP program.
+Potential CCP donors are asked to contact CBCO at 417-227-5324 during office hours (Monday through Friday between 8:00 a.m. – 4:30 p.m.) to discuss being part of the CCP program.
 Appointments are required to donate convalescent plasma (CCP).

 Community Blood Center of the Ozarks (CBCO) is the sole supplier of blood, platelets, and plasma to patients at more than 40 area hospitals in southwest Missouri, northwest Arkansas, and southeast Kansas.
 On behalf of local hospital patients, CBCO thanks blood donors from across the region for giving life to your community.